showlab/Adv-GRPO/README.md

 Some tips:

-- Our reference dataset is relatively large — the full set is about 50 GB if you choose to download it.
+- Our reference dataset is relatively large — the full set is about 60 GB if you choose to download it.

-- In practice, we do not use all images during training.
+- Actually, we do not use all images during training.
 Similarly, not all prompts are covered when using DINOv2.

-- Based on our ablation studies, using a smaller subset of reference images and prompts can still achieve comparable performance to using the full dataset.
+- Based on our ablation studies, using a smaller subset of reference images and prompts can still achieve comparable performance to using the full dataset when observing the DINO similarity.

 - If you prefer not to use our dataset or have a better alternative, you can use your own dataset and simply adapt it to the required format.